nadrimajstor/micropython-wiki/Board-STM32F407-Discovery.md

 ###Status###
 * Initial support has been implemented, user switch and LEDs are supported.
+* Does not have separate directory - folded into initial stm port.
 * To build for STM32F407 Discovery compile with <code>make TARGET=STM32F4DISC</code>.